(keep reading to learn what happened)

 Karan agrees to remove half of her clothes from the dresser so Gordon can unpack his luggage.

-Gordon also takes things into his own hands to do a little decluttering…
+Obviously, Gordon Ramsay agrees with me, so he takes things into his own hands to do a little decluttering.

 After clearing out his room, Gordon Ramsay is hungry and decides to head down to the restaurant to eat.